 Zone 1, the low-intensity zone, involves running at an easy, conversational pace that allows you to talk in complete sentences.

-On a physiological level, Zone 1 would be any effort below your lactate threshold or ventilatory threshold, and typically corresponds to a heart rate of 70-75% of your maximum rate.
+On a physiological level, Zone 1 refers to any effort below your lactate threshold or ventilatory threshold, typically corresponding to a heart rate of 70-75% of your maximum heart rate.

 Zone 2